Future-Power-Networks/MAPDN/README.md

 This is the implementation of the paper [Multi-Agent Reinforcement Learning for Active Voltage Control on Power Distribution Networks]().

-This repository provide an environment of distributed/decentralised active voltage control on power distribution networks and a batch of state-of-the-art multi-agent actor-critic algorithms that can be used for training.
+**MAPDN** is an environment of distributed/decentralised active voltage control on power distribution networks and a batch of state-of-the-art multi-agent actor-critic algorithms that can be used for training.

 The environment implementation follows the multi-agent environment framework provided in [PyMARL](https://github.com/oxwhirl/pymarl/).
 Therefore, all baselines that are compatible with that framework can be easily applied to this environment.